Tag system: Definitions

 A halting word is a word that either begins with the halting symbol or whose length is less than m.

 A transformation t (called the tag operation) is defined on the set of non-halting words, such that if x denotes the leftmost symbol of a word S, then t(S) is the result of deleting the leftmost m symbols of S and appending the word P(x) on the right.
 Thus, the system processes the m-symbol head into a tail of variable length, but the generated tail depends solely on the first symbol of the head.

 A computation by a tag system is a finite sequence of words produced by iterating the transformation t, starting with an initially given word and halting when a halting word is produced.
 (By this definition, a computation is not considered to exist unless a halting word is produced in finitely-many iterations.
 Alternative definitions allow nonhalting computations, for example by using a special subset of the alphabet to identify words that encode output.)

 The term m-tag system is often used to emphasise the deletion number.
 Definitions vary somewhat in the literature (cf. References), the one presented here being that of Rogozhin.

 The use of a halting symbol in the above definition allows the output of a computation to be encoded in the final word alone, whereas otherwise the output would be encoded in the entire sequence of words produced by iterating the tag operation.

 A common alternative definition uses no halting symbol and treats all words of length less than m as halting words.
 Another definition is the original one used by Post (1943) (described in the historical note below), in which the only halting word is the empty string.

 Example: A simple 2-tag illustration

-This is merely to illustrate a simple 2-tag system that uses a halting symbol.
+This illustrates a simple 2-tag system with a halting symbol.
+On each step, a production rule is matched from the beginning, the transformation appends tags to the end, and the leftmost two tags are deleted.